jeremykaragania/transperth/README.md

 ```

 ### Authentication
 You can authenticate with your device ID or Transperth account.
-You can find
-your device ID empirically with a proxy server and the Transperth app.
+Device ID

-Device ID authentication is required to access the JourneyPlanner API, and
+authentication is required to access the JourneyPlanner API, and account
-account authentication is required to access the User API.
-However, no
+authentication is required to access the User API.
+No authentication is
-authentication is required to access the other APIs.
+required to access the other APIs.

+Device ID is a misnomer as it's really just an arbitrary OneSignal External ID.
+You can find your actual device ID empirically with a proxy server and the
+Transperth app or you can create one.

 Always authenticate with your device ID first:
 ```py